Summer and Winter Sessions: Submit petition no later than 3 weeks before the start of the session.

 - Alternate Academic Plan: Students must prepare a statement that discusses an alternative academic plan in the event that they fail to successfully complete or pass the repeated course if permission is granted.

-For the purposes of a third and final attempt, students are required to secure tutoring support through a formal resource at UMBC such as:
+For the purposes of a third and final attempt in a course, students will be required to actively use tutoring support through a formal resource at UMBC such as:

 - the Academic Success Center